 Anne Gallacher, Luminate’s Director, said: “We’re delighted to be working with Starcatchers on ArtFelt.
 Scotland’s population is ageing, and Luminate’s work consistently shows that creativity has no age.
 In ArtFeltwe are looking forward to collaborating with some of our youngest and oldest citizens – connecting people through creativity, and building relationships across the generations.”

 Rhona Matheson, Chief Executive of Starcatchers, said: “Intergenerational relationships are so important.
 We’ve seen first-hand through our other community engagement projects how much joy and inspiration can come from an adult and child taking part in artistic and creative activities together.
 The experience can help build new relationships and strengthen existing ones as well as help build individuals’ confidence and self-esteem – whatever their age.”

-ArtFelt artist Deirdre Nelson is working with residents in Morlich House, visiting once a week during October 2018.
-Early Years artist Kirstin Cunningham will do the same at Forbes Nursery Greenhill.
-The children will join Morlich House residents, with both artists, during six sessions in November and December before inviting family and friends to celebrate what they have been working on.
+ArtFelt artist Deirdre Nelson worked with residents in Morlich House, visiting once a week during October 2018.
+Early Years artist Kirstin Cunningham did the same at Forbes Nursery Greenhill.
+The children joined Morlich House residents, with both artists, during six sessions in November and December before inviting family and friends to celebrate what they had been working on.

 Trying out making silk poppies today with elderly residents at Morlich House @LuminateScot @StarcatchersUK .
 Next week we bring both nursery + carehome together.
 Watch this space for news of this exciting collaboration. #Edinburgh pic.twitter.com/k0YAwB11EA